-- 1. Changes since the December 31, 2019 actuarial valuation: - The price inflation assumption was lowered from 2.4 percent to 2.30 percent. - The wage inflation assumption was lowered from 3.5 percent to 3.00 percent. - The real rate of investment return assumption was increased to 4.95 percent per year, net of investment expenses from 4.85 percent per year, net of investment expenses. - Rates of termination/withdrawal, retirement, and disability were revised to more closely reflect actual experience. - The pre-retirement mortality assumption for the School and DPS Divisions was changed to the PubT-2010 Employee Table with generational projection using scale MP-2019. - The post-retirement non-disabled mortality assumption for the School and DPS Divisions was changed to the PubT-2010 Healthy Retiree Table, adjusted as follow: - Males: 112 percent of the rates prior to age 80 and 94 percent of the rates for ages 80 and older, with generational projection using scale MP-2019. - Females: 83 percent of the rates prior to age 80 and 106 percent of the rates for ages 80 and older, with generational projection using scale MP-2019. - The post-retirement non-disabled beneficiary mortality assumption for the Division Trust Funds was changed to the Pub-2019 Contingent Survivor Table, adjusted as follows: - Males: 97 percent of the rates for all ages, with generational projection using scale MP-2019. - Females: 105 percent of the rates for all ages, with generational projection using scale MP-2019. - The disabled mortality assumption for the Division Trust Funds (Members other than State Troopers) was changed to the PubNS-2010 Disabled Retiree Table using 99 percent of the rates for all ages with generational projection using scale MP-2019. - The mortality tables descried above are generational mortality tables on a head-count weighted basis.
+- The price inflation assumption was lowered from 2.4% to 2.30%. - The wage inflation assumption was lowered from 3.5% to 3.00%. - The real rate of investment return assumption was increased to 4.95% per year, net of investment expenses from 4.85% per year, net of investment expenses. - Rates of termination/withdrawal, retirement, and disability were revised to more closely reflect actual experience. - The pre-retirement mortality assumption for the School and DPS Divisions was changed to the PubT-2010 Employee Table with generational projection using scale MP-2019. - The post-retirement non-disabled mortality assumption for the School and DPS Divisions was changed to the PubT-2010 Healthy Retiree Table, adjusted as follow: - Males: 112% of the rates prior to age 80 and 94% of the rates for ages 80 and older, with generational projection using scale MP-2019. - Females: 83% of the rates prior to age 80 and 106% of the rates for ages 80 and older, with generational projection using scale MP-2019. - The post-retirement non-disabled beneficiary mortality assumption for the Division Trust Funds was changed to the Pub-2019 Contingent Survivor Table, adjusted as follows: - Males: 97% of the rates for all ages, with generational projection using scale MP-2019. - Females: 105% of the rates for all ages, with generational projection using scale MP-2019. - The disabled mortality assumption for the Division Trust Funds (Members other than State Troopers) was changed to the PubNS-2010 Disabled Retiree Table using 99% of the rates for all ages with generational projection using scale MP-2019. - The mortality tables descried above are generational mortality tables on a head-count weighted basis.

-• The assumption used to value the AI cap benefit provision was changed from 1.50 percent to 1.25 percent.
+• The assumption used to value the AI cap benefit provision was changed from 1.50% to 1.25%.

-• The single equivalent interest rate ("SEIR") was increased from 4.78 percent to 7.25 percent to reflect the changes to the projection's valuation basis, which no longer resulted in a projected year of depletion of the FNP, thereby eliminating the need to apply the municipal bond index rate.
+• The single equivalent interest rate ("SEIR") was increased from 4.78% to 7.25% to reflect the changes to the projection's valuation basis, which no longer resulted in a projected year of depletion of the FNP, thereby eliminating the need to apply the municipal bond index rate.